Piano Congress - Warsaw 2-4 September 2022

 Historical features of piano touch and sound should be included in modern piano construction – a plea for a reinvention of lost registers and sounds

 He began by indicating how composers determined the energetic development of the piano during the 18th and 19th centuries.The dominance of the composer-pianist was highlighted.
-As the century closed and the 20th century opened up the piano became increasingly less important as a vehicle of expression.
+As the century closed and the 20th century opened, the piano became increasingly less important as a vehicle of expression.
 Composers turned to alternative tonal and atonal methods of composition which no longer required them to express their creative thoughts through the piano.
 Its development slowed to a trickle and began to stagnate.
 Now technology has entered the picture which has led to new developments.

 Six pedals were available to pianists from Beethoven to Chopin – some (e.g. Beethoven) switched between different pianos because of different key depths . . . the goal of piano design should be to allow performers the maximum expressive possibilities in artistic interpretation.